Sodium-Hydrogen/easy-novnc/README.md

 An easy way to run a [noVNC](https://github.com/novnc/noVNC) instance and proxy with a single binary.

 ## Features
+- Modifications to noVNC to make mobile device use even better.
 - Clean start page.
 - CIDR whitelist/blacklist.
 - Optionally allow connections to arbitrary hosts (and ports).